lp6m/yolov5s_android/README.md

     * The app can perform inference with various configurations of input size, inference accuracy, and model accuracy.
     * For 'Open Directory Mode', save the detected bounding boxes results as a json file in coco format.
     * Realtime deteciton from camera image (precision and input size is fixed to int8/320).
 Achieved FPS is about **15FPS** on Mi11.
+    * **NOTE** Please select image/directory as an absolute path from 'Device'.
+The app does not support select image/directory from 'Recent' in some devices.
 - `./benchmark`
     * Benchmark script and results by [TFLite Model Benchmark Tool with C++ Binary](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/lite/tools/benchmark#profiling-model-operators).
 - `./convert_model`